 Throughout the book of Deuteronomy, God gave detailed instructions to His people on how they were to live when they arrived in Canaan, the land that God had promised to Abraham.
 These instructions even included the kind of government they should form.
 At first, they would be ruled by a series of judges (hence, the book of Judges).
 Then, in Deuteronomy 17:14-15, God told the Israelites that kings should rule over the people, but only those kings who were specifically chosen (anointed) by God.

 Although Saul, the first king of Israel, was appointed by God, he was ultimately disobedient and greatly lacking in faith.
 God did not continue the rule of Israel through Saul's line (Saul's son did not succeed him as king).

-As we saw in the first section of this booklet, the various books of the Bible are grouped by the type of literature (genre) they represent.
+As we saw in the first section of this booklet, the various books of the Bible can be grouped by the type of literature (genre) they represent.
 The first eight books, Genesis through Ruth, relate the events of early history in chronological order (the order in which they happened).
 The story of the nation of Israel is told in a number of books of the Old Testament, but not in chronological order.
-To make better sense of what happened to whom and when, it is helpful to find a reference book (many Bibles have them) that provides a timeline of when events unfolded and where those stories can be found in the Old Testament.
+To make better sense of what happened to whom and when, it is helpful to find a reference book (many Bibles have such references) that provides a timeline of when events unfolded and where those stories can be found in the Old Testament.
 Here is a very abbreviated table of the kings who ruled over Israel and where their stories can be found in the Old Testament: